abediniar-alex/clinic-management/README.md

 ## Psychological Clinic Management System

-Psychological Clinic Management System is a multi-module microservice ready application.
+Psychological Clinic Management System is a multi-module microservice-ready application.
 This project has the following modules: